wp-plugins/vebra-properties/readme.txt

 Released November 2014

+= 1.3 =

+Fixed problem with daily schedule and finding templates in child themes

 == Changelog ==

 * First version released 01st October 2014
 2014-11-06 : Removed php error reporting
 2014-11-19 : Fixed referencing of scripts and stylesheets and changed the way that property details are referenced to use VebraID instead of Agent Ref as the later is optional
+2014-12--2 : Fixed problem with daily schedule and finding templates in child themes